clinicedc/edc-reportable/README.md

     ref
     >>> NormalReference(neutrophils, 2.5<x<7.5 10e9/L MF, 18<AGE<99 years)

-And add to a group like this:
+And added to a group like this:

     neutrophils.add_normal(ref)